-We kickstarted our Nights on Lottie pledge with a Christmas and New Year's Special.
+We kickstarted our Nights on Lottie pledge with a Christmas and New Year's Special in 2022.
 Lottie partnered with Unplugged to give carers a chance to relax and unwind by gifting 33 winners a free 3-night stay at a beautiful countryside cabin of their choice.

 The winners were chosen at random and were able to book their three-night stay at one of Unplugged's cabin using a unique code and on any date in 2023, to rest and recharge at a time convenient to them.

 While sadly not every carer could be a winner of the 2022 Christmas giveaway, we're already in the process of organising the next Nights on Lottie, as part of our wider 1,000 free nights pledge.

 Throughout December we'll be running our own carers Christmas countdown, giving away a selection of vouchers to a new winner each day.

 From Tuesday 5th to Friday 15th December, we'll be giving away a different prize each day to a carer in the UK.

 Nominate yourself today and share your experience of being a carer in 2023 to win theatre tickets, Sainsbury's vouchers and much more, so you can enjoy the ultimate night in or out on Lottie this Christmas.